CommonAccord/Site-Org/Doc/02/Sec/TechStars_NotePurchase_cRep.01.md

 2.Ti=Corporate Power

-2.sec={The_Company} has all requisite corporate power to execute and deliver {this_Agreement}, to issue each {Note} (collectively, the “{Loan_Documents}”) and to carry out and perform its obligations under the terms of the {Loan_Documents}.
+2.sec={The_Company} has all requisite corporate power to execute and deliver {this_Agreement}, to issue each {Note} (collectively, the “{Loan_Documents}&rdquo;) and to carry out and perform its obligations under the terms of the {Loan_Documents}.

 3.Ti=Authorization

-3.sec=All corporate action on the part of {the_Company}, its directors and its stockholders necessary for the authorization of the {Loan_Documents} and the execution, delivery and performance of all obligations of {the_Company} under the {Loan_Documents}, including the issuance and delivery of the {Notes} and the reservation of the equity securities issuable upon conversion of the {Notes} (collectively, the “{Conversion_Securities}”) has been taken or will be taken prior to the issuance of such {Conversion_Securities}.
+3.sec=All corporate action on the part of {the_Company}, its directors and its stockholders necessary for the authorization of the {Loan_Documents} and the execution, delivery and performance of all obligations of {the_Company} under the {Loan_Documents}, including the issuance and delivery of the {Notes} and the reservation of the equity securities issuable upon conversion of the {Notes} (collectively, the “{Conversion_Securities}&rdquo;) has been taken or will be taken prior to the issuance of such {Conversion_Securities}.
 The {Loan_Documents}, when executed and delivered by {the_Company}, shall constitute valid and binding obligations of {the_Company} enforceable in accordance with their terms, subject to laws of general application relating to bankruptcy, insolvency, the relief of debtors and, with respect to rights to indemnity, subject to federal and state securities laws.
 The {Conversion_Securities}, when issued in compliance with the provisions of the {Loan_Documents} will be validly issued, fully paid and nonassessable and free of any liens or encumbrances and issued in compliance with all applicable federal and securities laws.

 4.Ti=Governmental Consents